 If you’re a business owner and you want to dip your toes into green branding, there is so much you can learn from these eco-friendly companies.

-Let’s take a look at eight brands that are positively affecting our planet and finding huge commercial success in the process.
+Let’s take a look at 11 eco-friendly brands that are positively affecting our planet and finding huge commercial success in the process.

 Talk to any environmentalist, and they’ll agree that the biggest problem facing our generation is climate change.
 And one of the biggest contributors to this environmental crisis?

 Don’t get me wrong: I love my burgers.
 But there’s no denying that meat production is having seriously adverse effects on our environment.

 That’s where Beyond Meat comes in.

 Beyond Meat is shaking up the food industry by creating delicious, plant-based “meat” products (carnivore approved!) that are better for human health, the environment, climate change and animals.
 The taste?
 For reals, it’s just as good as any burger I’ve ever had.
 There, I said it!